Oikio/clean-architecture-fe/readme.md

 Pure functions, which can be grouped and used across the project

 # TODO:
+Add proper logging tools  (Fix issue with double dispatching?)
 Fix HMR for RxJS
-Decide about namings (stateUpdater, intent and useCase should be devided)
-Add proper logging tools
 Add state, usCases and enhancers factories
 Decide how dependant useCases should work with each other
 Think about combined state streams without business logic